-- 9.1 Each Service shall keep in a dedicated place - a record of all authorisations sought - a record of authorisations granted and refused - applications for the granting, renewal and cancellation of authorisations - 9.2 The records will be confidential and will be retained for a period of 3 years from the ending of the authorisation. - 9.3 Each authorising officer shall send original copies of all applications/authorisations, reviews, renewals and cancellations to the RIPA Co-ordinating Officer when drafted who will maintain a central record of all authorisations.
-The report will include details of the level of compliance with the requirements for authorisation. - 9.4 Authorising officers will ensure compliance with the appropriate data protection requirements and any relevant codes of practice produced by individual authorities in the handling and storage of material. - 9.5 Where material is obtained by surveillance which is wholly unrelated to a criminal or other investigation or to the person subject of the surveillance and no reason to believe it will be relevant to future civil or criminal proceedings it should be destroyed immediately.
-The decision to retain or destroy material will be taken by the relevant authorising officer.
+- 9.1 Each Service shall keep in a dedicated place - a record of all authorisations sought - a record of authorisations granted and refused - applications for the granting, renewal and cancellation of authorisations - 9.2 The records will be confidential and will be retained for a period of 3 years from the ending of the authorisation. - 9.3 Each Authorising Officer shall send original copies of all applications/authorisations, reviews, renewals and cancellations to the RIPA Co-ordinating Officer, who will maintain a central record of all authorisations.
+The report will include details of the level of compliance with the requirements for authorisation. - 9.4 Authorising Officers will ensure compliance with the appropriate data protection requirements and any relevant codes of practice produced by individual authorities in the handling and storage of material. - 9.5 Where material is obtained by surveillance which is: - wholly unrelated to a criminal or other investigation, or - to the person subject of the surveillance, and it should be destroyed immediately.
+The decision to retain or destroy material will be taken by the relevant Authorising Officer.